Uniper employees would oppose a break-up, labour boss says | Headlines

 Seegatz said labour representatives would raise any questions around the company's future at a supervisory board meeting in February.
 Uniper is scheduled to release its full-year results on Feb.
 17. A Uniper spokesperson said the BCG paper was merely a "discussion paper" and that "to our knowledge, there is currently no decision ... on structural measures".

+A spokesperson for Sefe said there was no discussion at present about a merger between Sefe and Uniper.
 BCG declined to comment.
-Sefe did not respond to requests for comment.

 The Finance Ministry, which is responsible for Berlin's 99% holding in Uniper, had no immediate comment.
-(Additional reporting by Tom Sims and Christoph Steitz in Frankfurt and Holger Hansen in Berlin; editing by Josie Kao and Jason Neely)
+(Additional reporting by Tom Sims and Christoph Steitz in Frankfurt and Holger Hansen and Victoria Waldersee in Berlin; editing by Josie Kao, Jason Neely and Louise Heavens)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)